afsc-assessments/ebswp_2023/doc/EBSpollock.md

 target", Punt et al. (2013) developed some robust estimators for $B_{MEY}$ (Maximum Economic Yield) noting that a typical target would be 1.2$\times B_{MSY}$.
-In this case that would make the female spawning biomass target at 2.708 million t.
+In this case that would make the female spawning biomass target at 2.625 million t.
 It therefore  seems worth considering making an explicit harvest control rule that achieves the  productivity and ecosystem stability given the catches and biomass estimates observed over  the past 30 years.

-Recognizing that the actual catch will be constrained by other factors (the 2 million t BSAI groundfish catch limit and bycatch avoidance measures), applying the maximum permissible Tier 1a ABC seems clearly risky.
-Such high catches would result in unprecedented variability and removals from the stock (and require considerably more capacity and effort).
-Less variability in catch would also result in less spawning stock variability (and reduce risks to the fishery should another period of poor recruitments occur).
-To more fully evaluate these considerations performance indicators as modified from Ianelli et al. (2012) were developed to evaluate some near-term risks given alternative 2021 catch values.
+In recent years when the pollock biomass was estimated to be well above average, the catch was constrained by other factors.
+Specifically, the 2 million t BSAI groundfish catch limit and bycatch avoidance measures has an impact on the potential for large increases in catch.
+As the stock is presently estimated to be below $B_{MSY}$, the maximum permissible ABC under the FMP can become the limiting factor for TAC specification.
+Unfortunately, this ABC can ratchet down quickly because as the stock declines further below this target stock size, the ABC fishing mortality rate t is adjusted downwards nearly proportionately.
+This part of the FMP control rule can create high variability in the TAC.
+Less variability in the catch, accordingly, would also result in less spawning stock variability and reduce risks to the fishery should the period of poor recruitment continue.
+To more fully evaluate these considerations performance indicators as modified from Ianelli et al. (2012) were developed to evaluate some near-term risks given alternative 2022 catch values.
 These indicators and rationale for including them are summarized in Table \ref{tab:dec_tab_rationale}).
 Model 16.1 results for these indicators are provided in  Table \ref{tab:dec_table}.
-Each column of this table uses a fixed 2021 catch and assumes the same effort  for the four additional projection years (2022--2025).
+Each column of this table uses a fixed 2022 catch and assumes the same effort  for the four additional projection years (2023--2026).
  Given this specification , there is a low probability that any of the catches shown in the first row would exceed the $F_{MSY}$ level.
 Also, in the near term it appears unlikely that the spawning stock will be below $B_{MSY}$ (rows 3 and 4).
-Relative to the historical mean spawning biomass, by 2021 it is more likely than not that the spawning biomass will be lower than the historical mean (fifth row).
+Relative to the historical mean spawning biomass, by 2022 it is more likely than not that the spawning biomass will be lower than the historical mean (fifth row).
 The range of catches examined have relatively small or no impact on  the age diversity indicators.
-However, for catch to equal the 2020 value, more fishing effort will likely be required and there is a good chance that the proportion of the stock less than age 6 will be greater than the historical average.
-In terms of catch advice, the results presented in the decision table indicates that catches above 1.0 million t will very likely result in 2022 spawning stock estimates being below the long term mean (but above $B_{MSY}$).
+However, for catch to equal the 2021 value, more fishing effort will likely be required and there is a good chance that the proportion of the stock less than age 6 will be greater than the historical average.
+In terms of catch advice, the results presented in the decision table indicates that catches above 1.0 million t will very likely result in 2023 spawning stock estimates being below the long term mean (but above $B_{MSY}$).

-Another approach/rationale would be to stabilize effort from the 2020 levels and recommend that 2021 fishing mortality is set equal to the 2020 estimate.
+Another approach/rationale would be to stabilize effort from the 2021 levels and recommend that 2022 fishing mortality is set equal to the 2021 estimate.
 This gives an ABC of 1,300,000 kt.
 The Plan Teams and SSC may wish to consider this as an added measure of precaution for ABC considerations.